-- "Building and Sustaining Public Confidence: Communication Strategies and Social Media in Courts", International Association for Court Administration Conference, Sydney, Australia 25 September 2014 (20 minutes, part of a panel lasting an hour and a half).
+- "Building and Sustaining Public Confidence: Communication Strategies and Social Media in Courts", International Association for Court Administration Conference, Sydney, Australia 25 September 2014.

 - “Court Policies and Regulations on Social Media, Who Is Doing What in Australia and Around the World?” - The Australasian Institute of Judicial Administration Incorporated’s Social Media and the Courts Conference, Federal Court of Australia, Sydney, Australia, 14 June 2013.

-- "Don't Judge a Trial by its Juror's Tweet", Cyberjustice International Mid-Term Conference, Université de Montréal, Montreal, Canada, 2 October 2014 (30 minutes, part of a two hour panel).
+- "Don't Judge a Trial by its Juror's Tweet", Cyberjustice International Mid-Term Conference, Université de Montréal, Montreal, Canada, 2 October 2014.

 - “Social Media and the Courts” - Speech to Judicial Officers and Court Staff, Supreme Court of Canada, 5 February 2014.